garretpatten/fedora-setup-scripts/README.md

-# template
+# Fedora Setup Scripts
-Template repository for projects
+A repository of setup scripts for my personal fedora linux environments